 “A lot of Native students come from underprivileged communities, and they don’t have the same benefits that a lot of the students that I’m around have,” Talbert said.
 “And I feel like we also have certain racial issues that happen at school … We just need to find our own people to relate to.”

-Despite past collaborations between the 5Cs, Orr and Talbert said that there is still work needed to create a meaningful relationship with the local Tongva community.
+Despite past collaborations between the 5Cs, Talbert said that there is still work needed to create a meaningful relationship with the local Tongva community.

-Orr said that the April 2021 death of Tongva elder Julia Bogany, who served as Pitzer’s Elder in Residence,“fragmented” the relationship between Pitzer and the Tongva.
+In April 2021, Tongva elder Julia Bogany, who served as Pitzer’s Elder in Residence and provided one important connection between Pitzer and the Tongva, passed away.

 Talbert said that preserving a relationship with the Tongva is one step the 5Cs can take to support Indigenous 5C students.